How To Be An Effective Psychic: Staying Grounded and Practical

 “The more space you create between your body, mind, and spirit, the more your focus rises into the heart and crown chakras, inviting non-linear, non-physical, divine, and other extraordinary experiences.” ~ Shri Krishna Kalesh

-Loving others unconditionally is perhaps the most challenging yet rewarding aspect of Sadhana.
-It asks us to look beyond the surface, to recognize and honor the divine spark in every Being.
-This love, free from judgment, projection, and expectation, heals and transforms us all, creating environments where kindness flourishes.
+Loving others unconditionally is among the most challenging and rewarding parts of practicing Sadhana.
+It asks us to look beyond the surface and recognize and honor the divine spark in every Being.
+Loving freely and without judgment, project, or expectation helps us heal and transforms us to create a life and environment where kindness flourishes.

 “Stand up tall.
 Do not be afraid any longer.
 There’s nothing that can hurt you.
 There’s nothing in this world that can actually do anything to you.
 You are free.
 You are the substratum of all existence.
-Everything is an image on Consciousness.
-The whole universe, all the planets, all the galaxies, are all images, on consciousness, and you are consciousness.
+Everything is an image of Consciousness.
+The whole universe, all the planets, and all the galaxies, are all images on Consciousness, and you are Consciousness.
 Know yourself and be free.” ~ Ram Dass

-When we commit to Sadhana, we invite light into our lives, dispelling the shadows of doubt and fear.
-Our perspectives shift, our relationships deepen, and our actions gain meaning.
-Challenges become opportunities for growth, and setbacks, lessons in resilience.
-We learn to embrace each moment with gratitude, seeing the beauty in the mundane and the extraordinary in the ordinary.
+Committing to Sadhana means inviting light into our lives and diminishing the shadows of doubt and fear.
+Our perspectives also shift, and our relationships start to deepen while our actions gain more meaning.
+Challenges are not obstacles, but opportunities for growth and setbacks are lessons in resilience.
+We learn to embrace each moment with gratitude to see the beauty in the mundane and the extraordinary in the ordinary.

-Our lives, enriched by these practices, become beacons of hope and inspiration for those around us.
-We realize that happiness is not a distant goal but a present reality, accessible through the simple act of turning inward and extending outward with love and compassion.
-In this way, Sadhana becomes not just a practice but a celebration of life itself, a testament to the transformative power of love and the enduring strength of the human spirit.
+Our lives are enriched by these practices and become beacons of hope and inspiration for everyone around us.
+We can see that happiness isn’t just a distant goal but a present-day reality that’s accessible through the simple act of turning inward and extending outward with love and compassion.
+In this way, Sadhana is more than a practice but a celebration of life, the transformative power of love and the enduring strength of the human spirit.

-Approach Sadhana with an open heart and tempered mind.
-Be ready to embark on this journey of Self-discovery and freedom.
+Approach Sadhana with an open heart and tempered mind that’s ready to start the journey of Self-discovery and freedom from suffering.
 This will elevate you as you contribute to the upliftment of the world, creating a legacy of love and peace that transcends spacetime.

 From Broken To Divine Mind